 If you want to sell recurring products, see this article to learn how to do it.

 Choose if you want to charge extra fees if you're going to add a quantity field, add a coupon, add an order bump, or countdown timer if you charge taxes.

-After adding the extra features to your payment form, you will want to scroll to the bottom.
+After adding the extra features to your payment form, you will want to scroll to the second step.

 Next, you will want to select which payment form style you want.